 Fostering Belonging in International Education: A Pathway to Success

 Creating a sense of belonging for students in international education is essential for their overall well-being and academic success (Ma, 2021).
-As senior international officers (SIOs), educators, and community leaders, we play a pivotal role in ensuring that our international students feel welcome, valued, and connected in their new environments.
+As senior international officers (SIOs), educators, and community leaders, we play a pivotal role in ensuring that international students feel welcome, valued, and connected within their new environments.
 This blog outlines actionable strategies to help students cultivate a sense of belonging in an international academic setting.

 Understanding the Importance of Belonging